swara063/Brain-Tumor-Classification-using-Federated-Learning-Diffusion-Models/README.md

 - **Generating Synthetic Images**: 25% of the final training dataset consists of these images.
 - **Final Training Dataset**: 7616 images after augmentation.

+## 📈 Final Preprocessed Dataset

+After applying data augmentation using the diffusion model, the final preprocessed dataset consists of a total of 7616 images in the training set.
+This augmentation helps to balance the dataset and improve the model's ability to generalize across different tumor types.
+Below is the distribution of images in each category:

+- **Glioma Tumors**:
+  - Original Images: 1500
+  - Augmented Images: 500
+  - **Total**: 2000

+- **Meningioma Tumors**:
+  - Original Images: 1300
+  - Augmented Images: 400
+  - **Total**: 1700

+- **Pituitary Tumors**:
+  - Original Images: 1200
+  - Augmented Images: 300
+  - **Total**: 1500

+- **Non-Tumor Cases**:
+  - Original Images: 1712
+  - Augmented Images: 704
+  - **Total**: 2416

 The diffusion model helps in creating a more balanced and diverse dataset, which is crucial for training robust machine learning models.

 ## 🏥 Federated Learning Process